Chickn-man/null-kernel/README.md

 ### Building from source

 run `make`
+`make run` to run in qemu

+requires gcc to compile
-requires grub, xorriso, and gcc
+requires grub(utils), xorriso, and mtools to build a bootable image